CompuTec/computec-docs/docs/webup/other/extension-manual-installation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Manual CompuTec WebUp Extension Installation
+# Manual Installation of the CompuTec WebUp Extensions

 You’ll need to install two browser extensions: